Challenges for $\Lambda$CDM: An update: Other Tensions - Curiosities

 \subsection{Age of the Universe}

 A lower limit can be set on the age of the Universe by the ages of the oldest stars (or oldest astrophysical objects) because on cosmological timescales they form shortly after the Big Bang.
-In the context of $\Lambda$CDM cosmology, the standard theory \cite{Haiman:1995cr,Bromm:2001bi,Abel:2001pr,Bromm:2003vv,Bromm:2013iya} and cosmological numerical simulations \cite{Yoshida:2003rw,Hirano:2015wxa,Xu:2016tkk} predict that the first stars, the so-called population III (Pop III), formed in dark matter minihaloes of typical mass $M\sim10^5 -10^6 M_{\odot} $ at redshifts $z\sim 20-30$ (about $100$ million years after the Big Bang i.e. about around the end of the cosmic dark ages) (for models indicating late, $z\sim 2-7$, Pop III star formation, see Refs. \cite{Tornatore:2007gb,Johnson:2009fh}).
+In the context of $\Lambda$CDM cosmology, the standard theory \citep{Haiman:1995cr,Bromm:2001bi,Abel:2001pr,Bromm:2003vv,Bromm:2013iya} and cosmological numerical simulations \citep{Yoshida:2003rw,Hirano:2015wxa,Xu:2016tkk} predict that the first stars, the so-called population III (Pop III), formed in dark matter minihaloes of typical mass $M\sim10^5 -10^6 M_{\odot} $ at redshifts $z\sim 20-30$ (about $100$ million years after the Big Bang i.e. about around the end of the cosmic dark ages) \citep[for models indicating late, $z\sim 2-7$, Pop III star formation, see][]{Tornatore:2007gb,Johnson:2009fh}.

-The age of the Universe $t_*$ as obtained from local measurements using the ages of oldest observed stars (the so-called population II (Pop II)) in the Milky way appears to be larger and in some tension with the corresponding age of the Universe $t_U$ obtained using the CMB Planck data in the context of $\Lambda$CDM \cite{Verde:2013wza}.
+The age of the Universe $t_*$ as obtained from local measurements using the ages of oldest observed stars (the so-called population II (Pop II)) in the MW appears to be larger and in some tension with the corresponding age of the Universe $t_U$ obtained using the CMB Planck data in the context of $\Lambda$CDM \citep{Verde:2013wza}.